facebookresearch/habitat-lab/scripts/receptacle_annotation/README.md

 - Meshes should be copied into the scene dataset such that the relative path from the metadata correctly routes to them from the *.json* location.

 # The Manual Process
-*NOTE: This process currently supports ONLY axis-aligned bounding box (aabb) recetpacles.*
+*NOTE: This process currently supports ONLY axis-aligned bounding box (aabb) receptacles.*
 1. Load the object or scene in Blender
 1. Load the provided metadata export script (*blender_export_aabb_receptacle.py*)
 1. Create a new Cube mesh primitive